Distinctive Competence

 Program’s Objectives

-- Clarify Embodied Awareness to Cognitive Functioning
+- Clarify Embodied Awareness to Support Cognitive Functioning

 - Determine Spatial Awareness Inside and Outside of the Body